The integration of AI in agriculture helps advance farming by analyzing market demands, monitoring soil health, and addressing labor shortages.

 Precision agriculture and smart farming create several legal difficulties that frequently go unanswered since there are no defined laws and regulations around the use of AI not only in agriculture but in general.
 Farmers may face major challenges as a result of privacy and security risks like cyberattacks and data breaches.
 Unfortunately, many farms are at risk from these dangers.

-To improve a wide range of agriculture-related tasks throughout the entire food supply chain, the industry is turning to Artificial Intelligence in agriculture market.
-These applications of AI in agriculture field can help produce healthier crops, control pests, monitor soil, and growing conditions, organize data for farmers, lessen workloads, and organize pests.
+To improve a wide range of agriculture-related tasks throughout the entire food supply chain, the industry is turning to AI in the agriculture market.
+In fact, the global AI in agriculture market is projected to reach $4.7 billion in the next five years.
+The applications of AI in farming can help produce healthier crops, control pests, monitor soil, and growing conditions, organize data for farmers, lessen workloads, and organize pests.

 Farmers find it challenging to determine the best time to sow seeds due to climate change and rising pollution.
 With the aid of artificial intelligence, farmers can analyze weather conditions by using weather forecasting, which helps them plan the type of crop that can be grown and when seeds should be sown.

-The kind of soil and nutrition of the soil has a significant impact of artificial intelligence in agriculture on the crops that are grown and their quality.
+The kind of soil and nutrition of the soil have a significant impact of AI in agriculture on the crops that are grown and their quality.
 The quality of the soil is declining as a result of increased deforestation, making it difficult to assess.

 Drone-based Aerial imaging solutions for crop health monitoring have been introduced by SkySqurrel Technologies.
 This method uses a drone to collect data from fields, which are subsequently sent by USB drive to a computer for expert analysis.